-One semester of full time studies corresponds to four courses or 30 credits (ECTS).
 The semester is divided into two study periods, each of them ending with an exam week.
+One semester of full time studies corresponds to 30 credits (ECTS).

 You are only allowed to register for two courses per period, three if one of them is a language course.
-If you wish to add a third course (which is not a language course) you will have to send an application by e-mail to the exchange coordinators at the Program Office.
+If you wish to add a third course (which is not a language course) you will have to send an email to the exchange program managers.